Mrumbutsa-Marion/codechallengeph1wk3/README.md

 # **Description**

 This is the third code challenge in javaScript where we learned about json server, Dom manipulation and postman.
 The learning goal of this code challenge is to Implement a mini movie web app to practice on DOM, Events, and Server communications.One will create and work Flatdango Web Application.
 Flatdango is a web application that allows users to purchase movie tickets from the Flatiron Movie Theater.
-The application provides a user-friendly interface where users can browse available movies, select showtimes, and make ticket purchases.
+The application provides a user-friendly interface where n browse available movies, select showtimes, and make ticket purchases.

 # **Installation Requirement**